HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

 ### Test Fourteen
-* Sell when the bias changes to positive
+* Sell when the price hits the middle line of the 1std VWAP
 * Stoploss is -2 points
 * Results:
 ```